Adaptation of the Welsh National Exercise Referral Scheme (NERS) to virtual delivery: Evaluation of impact and opportunities

 The National Exercise Referral Scheme (NERS) is a Welsh Government programme that operates across the whole of Wales.
 It aims to help members of the public to improve their physical and mental health and wellbeing by providing access to personalised and supervised physical activity.

-NERS is aimed at people aged 16 years and over, who are not used to taking part in physical activity or who are at risk of, or currently experiencing, a long-term health condition.
-People are referred onto NERS by a health professional such as a doctor, nurse or physiotherapist, and then take part in a 16-week programme of exercise sessions while being supported by a trained ‘exercise professional’.
+The Welsh NERS is aimed at people aged 16 years and over, who are not used to taking part in physical activity or who are at risk of, or currently experiencing, a long-term health condition.
+People are referred onto the Welsh NERS by a health professional such as a doctor, nurse or physiotherapist, and then take part in a 16-week programme of exercise sessions while being supported by a trained ‘exercise professional’.
 The sessions are designed to be fun and easy to fit into everyday life.

-The Covid-19 pandemic meant that in March 2020 the NERS programme had to change the way it delivered its services.
+The Covid-19 pandemic meant that in March 2020 the Welsh NERS programme had to change the way it delivered its services.
 One of the main changes was that it moved from running exercise sessions face-to-face to running them virtually (for example, with people joining in with live sessions from their own homes while watching their instructor on a smartphone, tablet or computer).

 - whether people have taken part in the sessions